joan-canellas-fontanilles/insights/README.md

 nx test insights-client
 ```

 The frontend e2e uses cypress to perform the tests.
-In order to execute:
+Ensure that you can access the project at the given URL.

+To run the tests, use the following command:

 ```
 nx e2e insights-client-e2e --baseUrl=http://localhost:port